Right To Vary Contract

-Employees who qualify have a right to ask to vary their contract of employment to allow flexible working.
+Employees who qualify, by having 26 weeks of continuous employment with their employer, have a right to ask to vary their contract of employment to allow flexible working arrangements.

 Their employer must consider that application and may only refuse it where the employer considers that specified grounds apply.